 For His hand will find out all,

-subject. p.
+in that day." p.
 434, Para.
-2.
+1.

 Many now affect to despise the institution of prayer; but at one time or another all men will pray.
 Those who will not now pray to God in penitence, will then pray to the rocks and mountains in despair; and this will be the largest prayer-meeting ever held.
 As you read these lines, think whether you would like to have a part therein:-- p.
 434, Para.
 3.

 To cease the unequal war,

 While pardon, hope, and peace may yet be found;

 Nor longer rush upon the embossed shield